jupadin/MMM-MQTT/README.md

 Activate the module by adding it to the `config.js` file of the MagicMirror as shown below.
-The table below lists all possible configuration options.

 ## Using the module
 ````javascript